There are many incredible hikes in Tenerife, that it would be a real pity to miss out on them while on the island.

 Las Montañas Negras

-las Montañas Negras are located in the north-west of Tenerife and owe their name to the color of the volcanic ash that formed them.
+Las Montañas Negras are located in the north-west of Tenerife and owe their name to the color of the volcanic ash that formed them.
 They include Volcan de Carachico, whose 1706 eruption caused the destruction of the port of Garachico.

 One of the nicest hikes in Tenerife is the one that starts in San Jose de los Llanos, just north of Santiago del Teide, and following a circular route goes to Montaña Bilma, then turns east to get to a forestry track that runs along Canal Vergara.
 On this part of the hike, the view spans so see the lava flaws of the 1909 eruption of Chinyero (the most recent eruption in Tenerife).
-On clear days, it’s possible to see all the way to the valley around Santiago del Teide, Mount Teide and Pico Viejo.
+On clear days, you can see all the way to the valley around Santiago del Teide, Mount Teide and Pico Viejo.

 The last part of the trail is downhill, going to San Jose de Los Llanos.

 Immediately east of Mount Teide there is Montaña Blanca, the third highest peak on the island.
-The hike there is one of the easiest yet most rewarding hikes of Tenerife among those in Teide National Park.
+The hike there is one of the easiest yet most rewarding in Tenerife among those in Teide National Park.
 It is a dirt track that for around 7 km zig zaps up the back of the mountain, going by the Huevos de Teide (giant boulders that were ejected during volcanic eruptions).
 Along the way it is also possible to see the lava flows on the side of Mount Teide.

 Roque del Conde

 Roque del Conde is one of the most famous landmarks of southern Tenerife.
 This mountain looks over the resorts of Los Cristianos and Playa de las Americas.
 You can walk there (it takes around 3 hours) and from the peak there are gorgeous, 360 degree views of the south of Tenerife.